Method2Model

 1. Services and stages

 We provide research and decision-support modeling in clearly separated stages.
+We are method-focused, not outcome-judging: our goal is to make decision logic explicit, inspectable, and testable.

 • What would need to change or be clarified (if anything)